CronCats/cw-purrbox/contracts/dca/README.md

 Notice there are also some helper/query msgs below, if you want to check status of things along the way.
 Happy DCAing!

+### Improvements:

+This example shows direct paths, but could be refactored to be more UX friendly.

+1. Baskets dynamically use the main balance, instead of basket balance only.
+(Considered this, but boundaries were too open-ended)
+2. Swap rate variance, allowing for better upper & lower swap rates
+3. AuthZ!

 ### Caution!
 Example Code Only

 All of the code within this example should be taken for example sake, not ready for production or redistribution.